Contact us and see what NetOwl can do for you!

 -

-- A single Arabic name can have different segmentations in English.
-These names are all the same in Arabic, but they can vary when brought into English:
+- Since Arabic is written in a non-Latin script and there is no universal standard for transliterating it into Latin script, a single Arabic name can have different equivalences in English.
+These names are all written the same way in Arabic, but they can vary when brought into English:

-- Spanish last names with both matronymics and patronymics can be shortened by dropping the maternal last name:
+- Spanish last names with both patronymics and matronymics are often shortened by dropping the maternal last name:

 3. Can it handle fuzzy name matching of entity types you need?